N-bred/MakeRequest_helper/README.md

 It uses the `fecth API`, the `.then` and `.catch` functions to get the data from the url.

-You can also use the `Async` way, which can be see as cleaner code.
+You can also use the `Async` way, which can be seen as cleaner code.

 This is by no means an advance level code, i made it because i wanted to practice requests in JS, so feel free to give some advice or even improve the code.